The Celtic Trinity Symbol: So Many Ways It Can Be Used To Express Your Irish Side!

 Celtic Trinity Symbol: What Does It Mean?

+One legend holds that the Celts regarded the triquetra as Earth, Water and Air, the three forces of nature.
 Other interpretations claim it pays tribute to the three stages of femininity, maiden, mother and crone - as well as life, death and reincarnation.

 As Christianity developed, some churches espoused the trinity symbol as a Holy Trinity consisting of the Father, the Son and Holy Ghost.